 Statistics show that the median age for first marriages has risen from 20 to nearly 30 since 1970.
 There are a couple of nifty benefits to waiting until your late 20s to get hitched.
 25-30 seems to be the ideal to get married in order to have your cake and eat it too: you can experience enough of life single, but still safely have a couple of kids and maximize your married years.

-After all that sex, women in their 20s will generally have an easier time with pregnancy.
+After all that fun time, women in their 20s will generally have an easier time with pregnancy.